List of films featuring the French Foreign Legion

-This is a list of films featuring the French Foreign Legion in which the French Foreign Legion is portrayed either through its plot or by a main character.
+This is a list of films featuring the French Foreign Legion in which the Foreign Legion is portrayed either through its plot or by a main character.

-The French Foreign Legion is a military arm of the French army, established in 1831, and it has seen action throughout the world, recently in Africa and the Middle East.
+The Foreign Legion is an elite unit of the French army, established in 1831, and it has seen action throughout the world, recently in Africa and the Middle East.
 It has been featured in a large number of films, including a number about the legion itself, such as 1949's Outpost in Morocco.